ajr74/binomial_compression/README.md

 where $i=k,...,1$.

 Note: ranking/unranking heavily depend on binomial coefficients.
 Rather than compute these quantities on demand (a potentially expensive proposition), they can be efficiently pre-computed using [Pascal's Rule](https://en.wikipedia.org/wiki/Pascal%27s_rule).
+For small window size, gmpy2.bincoef is sufficiently fast.

 ## Compressed file spec
 The file format is fairly rudimentary.
 The beginning of the file contains magic bytes and the number of uncompressed bytes for each window.
 Then a succession of compressed windows.
 The end of the file contains the MD5 digest of the original.